Benjamin-Dobell/steam-redeem/README.md

 # Steam Redeem

-This Chrome extension detects Steam keys in a web-page and injects a 'Redeem' button so you can quickly redeem/activate Steam keys in your browser.
+Steam Redeem is Chrome, Edge, Firefox and Opera extension that detects Steam keys in a web-page and injects a 'Redeem' button so you can quickly redeem/activate Steam keys in your browser.
 If you have a page with several Steam keys visible, pressing the Steam Redeem logo next to your address bar will automatically bulk redeem all keys visible on the page.

 ## Work in Progress